Don’t trust everything you see on the Internet: Mental health myths to ignore

 “No one should feel bad about having a mental illness,” Dr. Bea says in the Health Essentials newsletter.
 “Would you feel responsible if your spleen ruptured?
 You probably wouldn’t, because most bodily processes are beyond our control.
 We need to think about mental health the same way and erode the stigmas.”

 Stigma is, in fact, one of the barriers that keeps people from seeking mental health care.
 Mental illness is common – in a given year, nearly one in five U.S. adults experience some form of mental illness, according to the National Institute of Mental Health (NIMH) – but less than half of those people are treated for their conditions.

 In 2020, among the 52.9 million adults with any form of diagnosable mental illness, only 24.3 million (46.2%) had received mental health services in the past year.

-Understanding that people can’t just “snap out” mental illness may help more people seek and find treatment.
+Understanding a common mental health myth – that people can’t just “snap out of it” – may help more people seek and find treatment.

 Myth #3: Every depression medicine works the same for every person.

 Unfortunately, fewer than 40% of people with depression achieve depression remission with their first medication, according to an article published in the American Journal of Psychiatry.